 -

-Neuroimaging completed on participants within Arrowsmith gives a clear look at how digital tools can actually enhance brain function.
-Research into structured cognitive training points to two key breakthroughs:
+Neuroimaging and cognitive measurements of participants in Arrowsmith provides a clear look at how targeted cognitive tasks actually enhance brain function.
+Research points to two key breakthroughs:

 | Pacing | Fast cuts & flashing visuals | Calm, steady, and focused |